 While government agencies may not be tracking their items quite so closely, they want to know where their products are when they order them from your GSA Schedule on GSA Advantage!.
 This is made possible by reporting your GSA Advantage! order status.
 However, some GSA contractors are not reporting their order status, resulting in concerned calls and impatience from government agencies wondering when their items will arrive.

 GSA has recently made an announcement that they are cracking down on contractors who fail to properly report their order status.
-By October 3, 2022 contractors with combined shipped/backordered scores of 50% or below with at least 11 line items on the bi-weekly report, will be suspended from GSA Advantage! and GSA eBuy.
+By October 3, 2022 contractors with combined shipped/backordered scores of 50% or below with at least 11 line items on the bi-weekly report, will be suspended from GSA Advantage and GSA eBuy.
 Let’s cover what you need to know about reporting your order status, or how you can get reinstated if you are suspended.

 GSA Advantage!
 Order History and Status

 Just like you want Amazon and other large retailers to give you frequent updates on your package, government customers want to know what’s going on with their orders.
 Government agencies who purchase through GSA Advantage! have access to an order history which they use to manage orders and determine order status.
 When contractors submit or make a change to an order status using the Purchase Order (PO) portal, it allows government customers to see the exact status of their order whether it’s processing, shipped, or delayed for some reason.

 GSA wants contractors to do better as a whole in status reports, so that’s why they are implementing consequences for contractors who do not follow the rules.
 To save your company stress, headaches, and possibly losing some government business, we suggest you stay on top of your GSA Advantage! orders as soon as they come in.